 is an I/O list.
 It can contain variable names, array element names, character substring names, array names, and implied DO lists.
+See "Implied DO in an Input/Output Statement" on page 74.
 In the form of the READ where un is not specified, if the list is not present, the comma must be omitted.
 An item in the list, or an item associated with it through EQUIVALENCE, COMMON or argument passing, must not contain any portion of the format identifier fmt.